mkeke/2021-slide-puzzle/readme.md

 ### Codebase

 Setting up the codebase, based on experience from the games I've made recently. conf defines the different grids available, and the default (starting) grid.
+Conf also defines the white space on either side of the board.
 This is needed to calculate the correct board and layout size in the next step.

 ### Responsive layout

-Plans concerning the layout flow
+Plans concerning the layout flow.
     fullscreen takes the entire screen
-    ratio is calculated and positioned
+    ratio is calculated and positioned. conf.hSpace and conf.vSpace are taken into account when the size of the board is calculated.

     board flows inside
     nav flows inside
     options are positioned abs, toggled by nav